rethinkdb/horizon-docs/getting-started.md

 However, if requesting the .js library at page load time isn't desirable, or you are using [webpack][webpack] and similar build setups for your front-end code, just add `npm install @horizon/client` to your project, and dependency wise, you'll be good to go.

-Just remember that when you make connections to Horizon Server to specify the port number (which is by default `8181`) when connecting.
+Just remember that when you make connections to Horizon server to specify the port number (which is by default `8181`) when connecting.

 [webpack]: https://webpack.github.io/